Accessing devices plugged to Serial device server

 In this example, Modem US Robotics is physically attached to the COM port on the remote Serial Device Server.
 You need to get access to the modem from your local computer over local network or the Internet.
 To get access to the remote modem, Serial Port Redirector creates virtual COM port on the local computer (e.g. COM3).

-When virtual serial port is created it is required to specify the IP-address of the Serial Device Server and TCP-port of a particular COM port.
-An individual TCP-port is assigned to a separate physical COM port on a Serial Device Server.
-In the example the US Robotics modem is plugged into the COM port with TCP-port 5001 on the Serial Device Server.
+When virtual serial port is created it is required to specify the IP-address of the Serial Device Server and TCP port of a particular COM port.
+An individual TCP port is assigned to a separate physical COM port on a Serial Device Server.
+In the example the US Robotics modem is plugged into the COM port with TCP port 5001 on the Serial Device Server.

 Accessing devices plugged to Serial device server

 Now, modem software on the local computer opens virtual COM3 port.
 As result the connection with the remote modem is established and data exchange can be performed.
-The modem software interacts with the modem as if it was plugged into a local COM port, but in fact the modem is attached to the remote Serial Device Server.
+The modem software interacts with the modem as if it were plugged into a local COM port, but in fact the modem is attached to the remote Serial Device Server.

 Usually, RFC2217 protocol (Telnet Com Port Control Option) is used to access serial devices attached to serial device server.